The Three Faces of Iblis

 The motive is doctrine, creed, or dogma.

-Iblis refuses homage or fealty to Adam because humanity is made from a mixture of altered black mud and divine spirit.
+In this view, Iblis takes the description of Adam literally, viewing him as an amalgam of altered black clay and divine spirit.
 When he sees humanity, Iblis insists to God that Adam is a terracotta statue to whom homage would be idolatry.

-In this view, Iblis is the primordial fomenter, ultraist, sectarian, or usurper.
+In this view, Iblis is the primordial fomenter, ultraist

 II.